Labor Advice and Coworking

 Practical Example of Porter's 5 Forces Model

-Let's imagine you are a coworking company, such as Aticco, that evaluates the market with this model:
+Let's imagine you are a coworking company, like Aticco, that evaluates the market with this model:

 1. Suppliers: How many service providers (Internet, furniture, maintenance) do you have and how does this affect your costs?

-2. Customers: What are your customers looking for, do they have many options in the market?
+2. Clients: What are your clients looking for?
+Do they have many options in the market?

-3. New competitors: How easy is it for new coworking brands to enter the sector?
+3. New competitors: Is it easy for new coworking brands to enter the sector?
 What barriers exist?

-4. Substitutes: What other options do your clients have, such as working from home or in coffee shops?
+4. Substitutes: What other options do your customers have, such as working from home or in coffee shops?

-5. Rivalry: How are your services different, what makes you unique from other coworkings?
+5. Rivalry: How do your services differ?
+What makes you unique compared to other coworkings?

-This analysis allows Aticco to stay ahead of the curve by offering not only spaces, but also vibrant communities and unique services that make a difference.
+This analysis allows Aticco to stay at the forefront by offering not only spaces but also vibrant communities and unique services that make a difference.

-In conclusion, the Porter's 5 Forces are a key tool for the strategic analysis of any company.
-At Aticcowe are committed to creating spaces where companies can thrive and make strategic decisions with confidence.
+In conclusion, Porter's 5 forces are a key tool for the strategic analysis of any company.
+At Aticco, we are committed to creating spaces where companies can thrive and make strategic decisions with confidence.
 Do you want a space that inspires you and allows you to focus on what really matters?
 Discover our private offices and take your analysis to the next level.